herrbischoff/awesome-command-line-apps/README.md

 - [Alpine](http://www.washington.edu/alpine/) - Fast, easy to use email client that is suitable for both the inexperienced email user as well as for the most demanding of power users.
 - [imapsync](https://github.com/imapsync/imapsync) - IMAP synchronisation, sync, copy or migration tool.
 - [isync](http://isync.sourceforge.net/) - Command line application to synchronize Maildir and IMAP4 mailboxes both ways.
+- [OfflineIMAP](https://github.com/OfflineIMAP/offlineimap) - Two-way sync your e-mail mailboxes as a local Maildir.
 - [piler](http://www.mailpiler.org/) - Feature rich open source email archiving solution, and a viable alternative to commercial email archiving products.
 - [Mutt](http://www.mutt.org) - All mail clients suck.
 This one just sucks less.
 - [Notmuch](https://notmuchmail.org) - Fast, global-search and tag-based email system.